How Divorce Affects College Savings Plans in Texas

 Ownership transfer may make sense financially because it is possible for both parents to contribute to the plan, even after a divorce.
 For example, the Texas Tuition Promise Fund allows one parent to be the primary owner while still allowing both parents to contribute to the plan, even after a divorce is finalized.
 Determining which spouse should assume ownership depends on an array of factors including whether you or your spouse have experience managing savings accounts and whether there is a primary owner already listed on the account.

 In many instances, ownership of a college savings plan will transfer to the custodial parent and both parents can then enter into an agreement to manage future contributions.

 However, it may be more beneficial for the noncustodial parent to be designated as owner of the plan because the noncustodial parent’s assets and income are not considered when your child is applying for the Free Application for Federal Student Aid.

 College Costs Not an Automatic Part of Child Support

 Regardless of which spouse retains ownership of the plan, it is important to keep in mind that higher education costs are not an automatic part of child support in Texas.
 This issue needs to be addressed during divorce settlement proceedings or mediation.

-The experienced Houston divorce and family law attorneys at Conner & Lindamood, P.C. are here to help you through this process and counsel you on the best path forward.
-Our team of skilled attorneys handles all types of divorce cases including contested divorces, child custody and support issues, and simple uncontested marriage dissolutions.
+The experienced Houston divorce and family law lawyers at Lindamood & Robinson, P.C. are here to help you through this process and counsel you on the best path forward.
+Our team of skilled lawyers handles all types of divorce cases including contested divorces, child custody and support issues, and simple uncontested marriage dissolutions.
 Whatever family law matter you have, we can help.
 Contact our office to schedule a meeting.